matsp/koa-autowire/README.md

 ## configuration

-you need to pass a config file to magnolia which include the following named exports:
+you need to pass a config file or object which include the following named exports or keys:

 ``` javascript
 const db = {